opea-project/GenAIExamples/EdgeCraftRAG/README.md

 # Make sure all 3 folders have 1000:1000 permission, otherwise
 # chown 1000:1000 ${MODEL_PATH} ${DOC_PATH} ${GRADIO_PATH}
+# In addition, also make sure the .cache folder has 1000:1000 permission, otherwise
+# chown 1000:1000 $HOME/.cache

 # Use `ip a` to check your active ip
 export HOST_IP="your host ip"